kgururaj/GenomicsDB_wiki/Create-a-TileDB-workspace.md

 The above command will create a workspace if the _\<workspace_directory\>_ does not exist.
 If _\<workspace_directory\>_
 exists, then the directory is not touched/modified.

-We recommend running the above command on each node sequentially _before_ running any MPI processes to import data.
+We recommend running the above command on each node sequentially _before_ importing any data.
 This ensures that the workspace directory gets created in a consistent manner before any data gets imported into TileDB arrays.